top of page

 1.png

-“When Enough Is Enough” — The Rev, Russell Sage College Arts Review
+“When Enough Is Enough” — The Rev, Russell Sage College Review

-Published in The Rev (2024), my short story follows Brigette, a retired woman confronting duty, silence, and a domineering husband.
-Through tense dialogue and intimate introspection, the piece exposes emotional collapse as a catalyst for awakening — a quiet rebellion against patriarchal norms.
-Featured among 82 curated works across 120 pages, this story explores how identity and defiance coexist within the domestic sphere.
+Published in The Rev (2024), my short fictional story follows Brigette, a retired woman confronting duty, silence, and a domineering husband.
+The piece captures the quiet rebellion of women against traditional gender norms.
+Featured among 82 curated works across 120 pages, this story explores how identity and defiance coexist within the patriarchal society.

 kate-mishchankova-fDoHUtStzJA-unsplash.jpg